lexie23c/Hivebets/docs/README.md

 # Introduction

-**HiveBets** is the **first gasless prediction market platform** on BNB Chain where you can bet on real-world outcomes **without paying any gas fees**.
+**Hivebets** is the **first gasless prediction market platform** on BNB Chain where you can bet on real-world outcomes **without paying any gas fees**.

-## What is HiveBets?
+## What is Hivebets?

-Powered by revolutionary x402 protocol, HiveBets lets you bet on token prices, market caps, social events, and more - with **zero gas fees**, instant cashback, and transparent on-chain settlement.
+Powered by revolutionary x402 protocol, Hivebets lets you bet on token prices, market caps, social events, and more - with **zero gas fees**, instant cashback, and transparent on-chain settlement.

-### Why HiveBets is Different
+### Why Hivebets is Different

 * **x402 Gasless Betting** - First prediction market with zero gas fees on BNB Chain
 * **Just Sign, Don't Pay** - No gas required for betting or claiming